China imposes sanctions on Taiwan's US envoy, US institutions | Politics

 The Chinese foreign ministry said it has immediately restricted universities, institutions, and other organisations and individuals in China from engaging and cooperating with the Hudson Institute and Reagan Library and their leaders.
 China has also banned the leaders from entering the country, and frozen any properties they have in China, it said.

 Hudson Institute in a statement said it was proud to host Tsai and that it stands "firmly with Taiwan and against the CCP," referring to the Chinese Communist Party.
-The Reagan Library did not immediately respond to a request for comment.
+The Ronald Reagan Presidential Foundation and Institute said it was proud of its decision to host Tsai's meeting with McCarthy and "will not shy away from living up to President Reagan's expectation that the library bearing his name be a 'dynamic intellectual forum'".

 Chinese sanctions will have little practical impact as senior Taiwanese officials do not visit China while Chinese courts do not have jurisdiction in Taiwan.
 China imposed similar sanctions on The Prospect Foundation, which is headed by a former Taiwanese foreign minister, and the Council of Asian Liberals and Democrats, a multinational alliance that Taiwan's ruling Democratic Progressive Party (DPP) co-founded in 1993.